-A study was conducted to gauge the frequency and incidence of hip fractures in head on accidents.
+A study was conducted to gauge the frequency and incidence of hip fractures in the head on accidents.
 It was found that these fractures occur quite regularly, because of the forces involved.
-The study also looked at the probability of long term disability following these kind of accidents.
+The study also looked at the probability of long term disability following these kinds of accidents.
 It was found that of all parts of the leg involved in the accident, the hip joint is the weakest point, and therefore most prone to fractures.

 While anyone can suffer a hip fracture in a car accident, older people are the most susceptible.
 Those who suffer from osteoporosis are especially at risk.

 The condition is characterized by joint pain caused by inflammation and swelling of the bursa.
-Bursar are fluid filled sacs that provide a protective cushion to the joints.
+Bursar are fluid-filled sacs that provide a protective cushion to the joints.
 The impact of the crash can cause the tendons to move over the bones, and this can result in severe pain.

-The force of the impact of the car accident can make the ball like joint at the top of the femur slip out of it socket, and cause severe pain and immobility.
+The force of the impact of the car accident can make the ball like joint at the top of the femur slip out of its socket, and cause severe pain and immobility.
 This injury is often accompanied by damaged ligaments as well.

 The injury involves extensive damage to the cartilage that surrounds the bony edge of the pelvis socket.
 Car accidents are known to be the most common cause of these injuries.